mozilla/extension-workshop/src/content/documentation/develop/test-permission-requests.md

 # Test permission requests

-Your extension may contain two types of permission request: <dfn>install time</dfn> and <dfn>runtime</dfn> permission requests.
+Your extension may contain two types of permission request: **install time** and **runtime** permission requests.
 This page explains how you can test the way your users will see requests for these permissions.

 {% endcapture %}
 {% include modules/page-hero.liquid